lokimeyburg/lokimeyburg.github.io/_posts/2014-09-16-product-principles.md

 It is extremely important to take prioritization seriously— you should get the team to agree on the specific ordering.
 Most to least important.
 Every time we disagree about a new feature we can point to our product principles and say that we agreed it’s more important the product be “this" over “that”.

 The principles are not a list of features, and they're also not specific to one product - instead they act as a basis and inspiration for any future products we build.
 Also, product principles are great for anyone looking to join our team.
-They can immediately understand get what we believe in just by looking at our principles displayed on the wall.
+They can immediately understand what we believe in just by looking at our principles displayed on the wall.

 ![Medeo Product Principles 3](/assets/images/articles/product-principles-3.png)